CompCogNeuro/sims/ch4/pat_assoc/README.md

 * Go ahead and `Step Run` the network to complete the training on the Easy task.

-The network should have no trouble learning this task, as you can see in the `TrnEpcPlot`.
+The network should have no trouble learning this task, as you can see in the `Train Epoch Plot`.
 You can do more `Step Run`s to see how reliably and rapidly it learns this problem.
 Compared to Hebbian, it learns this Easy task more slowly.

 But the real challenge is whether it can learn the Hard task, which Hebbian could not learn at all.

-* Set `Learn` to `Hard`, press `Init` and `Step Run`.
-Do multiple repeated Runs, to see how reliably and quickly it learns overall (monitor `TrnEpcPlot` to make it run faster).
+* Set `Patterns` to `Hard`, press `Init` and `Step Run`.
+Do multiple repeated Runs, to see how reliably and quickly it learns overall (monitor `Train Epoch Plot` to make it run faster).

 You should see that the network learns this task without much difficulty, because error-driven learning is directly a function of how well the network is actually doing, driving the weights specifically to solve the task, instead of doing something else like encoding correlational structure.
 Now we'll push the limits of even this powerful error-driven learning.

-* Set `Learn` to `Impossible`, and click on the `Impossible` button to view the patterns.
+* Set `Patterns` to `Impossible`, and click on the `Impossible` button to view the patterns.

 Notice that each input unit in this environment is active equally often when the output is active as when it is inactive.
 That is, there is complete overlap among the patterns that activate the different output units.
 These kinds of problems are called *ambiguous cue* problems, or *nonlinear discrimination* problems (e.g., Sutherland & Rudy, 1989).
 This kind of problem might prove difficult, because every input unit will end up being equivocal about what the output should do.
 Nevertheless, the input patterns are not all the same -- people could learn to solve this task fairly trivially by just paying attention to the overall patterns of activation.
 Let's see if the network can do this.

 * Press `Init` and `Step Run`.
 Do it again, and again..
-Increase the `MaxEpcs` higher than 100.
+Increase the `Config / NEpochs` higher than 100.

 > **Question 4.6:** Does the network ever learn to solve this "Impossible" problem?
 Report the final SSE values for your runs.